dipikaxsharma/Media_Rights_Licensing/notebook.md

 **Notes / Reflection:**
 - Ensured database schema follows project guidelines (primary/foreign keys)
 - Verified files are correctly placed for multi-layer architecture

+- I added the to_dict and from_dict methods to the Distributor class today.
+  I wrote them so the Distributor objects can be saved to the SQLite database and reconstructed later.
+This will make persistence and testing much easier.